GusC-Git/dsc-phase-2-project-online/README.md

 ```
 A lot of the data seems to be located in one spot so in visualizing the data, I decided to have it locally weighted via turning lowess=True.
 This will also give us a line that represents the trend of the data. the height of the bins represent the confidence interval.
 <img src="./images/logdist_price_lowess.png">
 A larger negative number means it is closer to 0.
 There is some form of relationship between the distance from the center and price.
 We see that the most expensive houses tend to be located closer to this center point.
 From this we can say that the closer a home is to this point, the more expensive it is likely to be.
-This can be attributed to many different factors; there is more than one reason for wanting to live in downtown Seattle.
 ----
 More information is needed in order to decide whether a singular or spread out HQ would be better, and it would be greatly to our advantage if we had data of this county for more than just 2015.
 It would be interesting to see what the effect of each of Microsoft and Amazon on the housing market in the respective years they established themselves in the city and the years that followed.

 ### Q4: How does Price relate to Population Density, and How does Population Density relate to In the City or Suburbs?
+In concern for our future employees, it is worth considering what the current population density is in the region.
+This could also give us an idea of close to where should we build.
 <img src="./images/popdensity_price.png">
 Population Densities were found for each zipcode.
 There does not appear to be a general or consistent trend when looking from least to highest population density.
 However, I was able to also acquire which zipcodes belong to the city, and which to the suburbs.